laminas/laminas-session/docs/book/v3/migration/v2-to-v3.md

 ## Signature and Behaviour Changes

+Note that the changes made for version 3 makes `laminas-session` incompatible with use in `laminas-mvc` applications.

 ### SessionManager Changes

 In addition to general PHP 8.2 syntax changes, the `SessionManager` class has been updated to make use of the new validator structure.